 According to the game's official store page, it will take advantage of PS5 exclusive features like haptic feedback, adaptive triggers, and 3D audio to make fighting enemies more satisfying.
 That will also be reflected in the game's price, as it will cost $69.99 new.

 What is the Returnal story about?

-Returnal follows a woman named Selene after she crash-lands on an alien planet called Atropos that houses an ancient civilization and consistently shifts its form.
-Players fight to survive as they try and escape, but Selene is also is revived after every death.
-That said, the planet changes form every time that she dies.
+Returnal follows a woman named Selene after she crash-lands on an alien planet called Atropos that houses an ancient civilization.
+The entire planet is in constant flux, so environments are always evolving.
+Players fight to survive as they try and escape, but Selene is also is revived after every death as part of a Groundhog Day-type time loop.
+The planet changes form every time that she dies.

 Housemarque and Sony are still being very secretive about the game's narrative otherwise, so there are definitely some hard-hitting mysteries for players to solve.
 Hopefully, it can craft a compelling narrative around death like Hades, with the world slowly revealing more and more about itself to the player after every death.

 As you can probably tell from the game's premise, Returnal is a roguelike — every run is different as players will access different areas and items each time.
 During a run, players will have to manage their resources wisely.
 Specifically, players will find an alien device called Cthonos that gives a random item at the start of each run and changes as players progress further.